Updated: Feb 10

 The best way to motivate yourself to work out at home is to find a routine you truly enjoy so that it doesn't feel like a chore.
 Then, if you can control the distractions, you are all set to create a habit that’s easy to stick to.

 A powerful plan

 Take some time to think about the types of activities you enjoy and research them online.
-Transform your phone, tablet or laptop into a personal trainer with videos and apps to keep you on track.
+Transform your phone, tablet or laptop into a personal trainer to keep you on track.
 Schedule time on the days you want to work out and accept no excuses!
 Remember, 10 minutes is just 0.5% of your day, not too much to dedicate to making yourself feel and look great, right?

 Use the carrot, not the stick

 Incentives and rewards are great (as long as it’s not a whole a pack of chocolate Hobnobs), the odd treat in moderation is fine to use as motivation to get through your workout.
 If your key time is after work then your dinner can become your well-earned reward.
 If food's not your thing, treat yourself to a new pair of trainers or funky leggings when you complete a month of workouts.

 Although it’s absolutely fine to work out in your PJs, research suggests that what you wear has an impact on your mindset so wriggle into that Lycra first thing in the morning or as a lunchtime break to help you get started.

 Share (but don’t overshare!)

 It’s all about accountability – if you say publicly that you’re going to do something, it’s harder to back out.
 You could join up with a friend to work out online if your schedules match.
 If it makes you feel good, share your achievements via a sweaty selfie on our supportive Facebook groups afterwards.
 The good vibes and support you’ll get back from friends and family can help to spur you on next time your resolve wavers.